A Generic Complementary Sequence Construction and Associated Encoder/Decoder Design: Introduction

 \section{Introduction}

-\Ac{OFDM} is a modulation scheme which enables a radio to transmit multiple information symbols on orthogonal channels separated in the frequency domain \cite{Weinstein_1971}.
-Because of its high spectral efficiency, in conjunction with its compatibility with multiple access techniques in space and frequency, it has been the dominant waveform for today’s major wireless communication standards.
-However, one major drawback of \ac{OFDM} is that the \ac{PAPR} of the signal can be high for arbitrary modulations symbols, which can degrade the power efficiency.
-A large power back-off may also be required to avoid the non-linear distortion at the power amplifier at the expense of a reduced coverage range.
-In addition, a non-contiguous resource allocation in an \ac{OFDM} symbol, which may be beneficial for low-latency and reliable communications or meeting regulatory requirements for the communications in unlicensed bands \cite{ericUL}, makes the \ac{PAPR} minimization a more challenging problem \cite{Gokceli_2019}.
+\Ac{OFDM} enables a radio to transmit multiple modulation symbols on orthogonal channels separated in the frequency domain.
+One drawback of \ac{OFDM} transmission is that it causes high \ac{PMEPR} for arbitrary modulation symbols.
+In the literature, there are numerous approaches to reduce the \ac{PMEPR} \cite{Han_2005, Rahmatallah_2013}.
+One of the trends is to design codes such that the \ac{PMEPR} of the resulting signal is bounded (see \cite{Wunder_2013} and the references therein).
+In this direction, \acp{CS} from the cosets of \ac{RM} codes can limit the \ac{PMEPR} of an \ac{OFDM} symbol to be less than or equal to 3 dB while still providing coding gain \cite{davis_1999}.
+However, these sequences have to be contiguous with \ac{PSK} alphabet and limited choice of lengths.
+In this study, we address the issue of constructing \acp{CS} compatible with a set of flexible resource allocation in the frequency domain for \ac{OFDM} while achieving expressions for not only phase but also amplitude of the elements of the \acp{CS}.

-Reducing the instantaneous peak power of an \ac{OFDM} symbol is not a trivial task.
-In the literature, there are numerous approaches to attack this problem \cite{Han_2005, Rahmatallah_2013}.
-One of the trends is to design codes such that the \ac{PAPR} of the resulting signal is bounded (see \cite{Wunder_2013} and the references therein).
-In this direction, one can show that \acp{CS} from the cosets of Reed-Muller (RM) codes can limit the \ac{PAPR} of an \ac{OFDM} symbol to be less than or equal to 3 dB while still providing coding gain \cite{davis_1999}.
-However, these sequences are typically contiguous, limited to \ac{PSK} alphabet, and it is difficult to make their lengths to be compatible with the resource allocations in major wireless standards.
-In this study, we address the issue of designing a generic \ac{CS} encoder supporting a flexible resource allocation in the frequency domain.
+\Acp{CS} were introduced by M. Golay in \cite{Golay_1961}.
+He established a framework to synthesize \acp{GCP} with binary alphabet.
+His constructions were later extended by R. J. Turyn \cite{Turyn_1974} and Sivasamy \cite{Sivaswamy_1978}.
+In \cite{Budisin_1990}, Budi{\v s}in introduced the permutations of shifted phase-rotated sequences instead of simple concatenation seed \acp{CS} to obtain more \acp{CS}.
+In \cite{Budisin_1990_ml}, he proposed another construction that explains how the scaling factors can be taken into account in a recursive method to generate multi-level \acp{GCP}.
+In \cite{Garcia_2010_ml} and \cite{garcia_2013}, recursive constructions with phase factors and scaling factors were combined in a single recursion.
+Nevertheless, these earlier studies did not propose direct constructions for \acp{CS} or investigate \acp{CS} with certain alphabets.